metno/pyaerocom/docs/tut08_ebas_database_browser.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The previous tutorial showed how to read EBAS NASA Ames files and gave
-insights into the strucure of these files.
-However, this did not include
+insights into the structure of these files.
+However, this did not
-the specification of an actual data request (for instance: get data from
+include the specification of an actual data request (for instance: get
-all stations in the arcitc that contain measurements of the AOD between
+data from all stations in the arctic that contain measurements of the
-2010 and 2016).
+AOD between 2010 and 2016).

 In this tutorial, we show, how such requests can be specified easily in
 pyaerocom and how the database can be browsed for instance by variable